-Monitoring frequency is important to characterize groundwater and surface water dynamics.
-Wells will be measured at least biannually, in spring (mid-March) and fall (mid-October), in line with DWR Best Management Practices (DWR, 2016).
-Monitoring standards and conventions are consistent with 23 CCR § 352.4, which outlines data and reporting standards for groundwater level measurements.
-To the extent that improved information is required on surface and groundwater interactions in the basin, continuous monitoring will be considered.

-3.4.1.1.1 Protocols for Data Collection and Monitoring (23 CCR § 352.2)

-This subsection briefly summarizes monitoring protocols.
-Groundwater level data collection may be conducted remotely via telemetry equipment, or with an in-person field crew.
-This subsection provides a brief summary of monitoring protocols.
-Establishment of protocols will ensure that data collected for groundwater elevation are accurate, representative, reproducible, and contain all required information.
-All groundwater data collection in support of this GSP is required to follow the established protocols for consistency throughout the basin and over time.
-These monitoring protocols will be updated as necessary and will be re-evaluated every five years.
-All groundwater elevation measurements are references to a consistent datum, known as the Reference Point (RP).
-For monitoring wells, the RP consists of a mark on the top of the well casing.
+- seasonal changes in hydraulic gradients that may indicate changes in ISW depletion. - 1150 Implementation actions are proposed to cover data gaps in the network and make - 1151 improvements to existing RMPs - 1152 Monitoring frequency is important to characterize groundwater and surface water dynamics. - 1153 Wells will be measured at least biannually, in spring (mid-March) and fall (mid-October), in line - 1154 with DWR Best Management Practices (DWR, 2016).
+Monitoring standards and conventions are - 1155 consistent with 23 CCR § 352.4, which outline data and reporting standards for groundwater - 1156 level measurements.
+To the extent that improved information is required on surface and - 1157 groundwater interactions in the basin, continuous monitoring will be considered. - 1158 3.4.1.1.1 Protocols for Data Collection and Monitoring (23 CCR § 352.2) - 1159 This subsection briefly summarizes monitoring protocols.
+Groundwater level data collection may - 1160 be conducted remotely via telemetry equipment, or with an in-person field crew.
+This subsection - 1161 provides a brief summary of monitoring protocols.
+Establishment of protocols will ensure that - 1162 data collected for groundwater elevation are accurate, representative, reproducible, and contain - all required information.
+All groundwater data collection in support of this GSP is required to - 1164 follow the established protocols for consistency throughout the basin and over time.
+These - 1165 monitoring protocols will be updated as necessary and will be re-evaluated every five years.
+All - 1166 groundwater elevation measurements are references to a consistent datum, known as the - 1167 Reference Point (RP).
+For monitoring wells, the RP consists of a mark on the top of the well - casing.
 For most production wells, the RP is the top of the well's concrete pedestal.
-The elevation of the RP of each well is surveyed to the National Geodetic Vertical Datum of 1929 (NDVD 29).
-The elevation of the RP is accurate to at least 0.5 feet.

-Groundwater level measurements are taken to the nearest 0.01 foot relative to the RP using procedures appropriate for the measuring device.
-Equipment is operated and maintained in accordance with manufacturer's instructions, and all measurements are consistent units of feet, tenths of feet, and hundredths of feet.
+The elevation of the RP of each well is surveyed to the National Geodetic Vertical Datum of 1929 - 1170 (NDVD 29).
+The elevation of the RP is accurate to at least 0.5 feet. - 1171 Groundwater level measurements are taken to the nearest 0.01 foot relative to the RP using - 1172 procedures appropriate for the measuring device.
+Equipment is operated and maintained in - 1173 accordance with manufacturer's instructions, and all measurements are consistent units of feet, - 1174 tenths of feet, and hundredths of feet.

-- Network coverage is depicted with blue, circular 15.0 square mile buffers around each monitoring point that show the 82% lateral coverage of the network
+1175Figure 3.4.1-1.
+RMPs for the Groundwater Level Monitoring Network1176(Network coverage is depicted with blue, circular 15.0 square mile buffers around each monitoring1177point that show the 82% lateral coverage of the network)